shaundon/start-here/README.md

     }

 During the build process, one of these strings is selected, and then placed into the compiled JS in the appropriate location.
-This is determined by a command line flag passed to grunt, `--string-replacment-target=<target>`, for example `--string-replacment-target=dev` to use `https://some-staging-url.com/app`.
+This is determined by a command line flag passed to grunt, `--string-replacement-target=<target>`, for example `--string-replacement-target=dev` to use `https://some-staging-url.com/app`.
 If this flag is omitted, the `--target` flag will be used to determine this instead.

 This allows you to do fun things like build for `prod`, while inserting the `stage` API location.